Contemporary Social Work: An Integrative Approach

 Diversity policies and discourse in higher education

-Race, ethnicity, theory and methods in diaspora studies
+Race, ethnicity, theory and methods in qualitative research

 Daniel, C. (Co- investigator, Carmen Logie, PI)2011-2012.
 Development and Evaluation of a Tablet-based, Community Health Worker Delivered HIV/STI Prevention Intervention for Women Living in Internally Displaced Persons Camps in Leogane, Haiti.
 Grand Challenges Canada Rising Stars in Global Health.